ENME480/enme480_project/README.md

           ros2 run enme480_project perspective_gazebo
           ```

-          Click the points on the edge of the table in a clockwise order starting from left bottom corner.
-Press `q` when you see the blue dot near the middle cube in a seperate window.
+          Click the points on the edge of the table in a clockwise order starting from the left-bottom corner.
+Press `q` when you see the blue dot near the middle cube in a separate window.

       * **Terminal/Pane 3:** Once your `main_pipeline` and `block_detection_aruco` scripts are completed, you can use the same `tmux` pane to test your script:
           ```